top of page

 India and Italy today find themselves aligned on several major global priorities.
 Both countries support a rules-based international order, resilient supply chains, sustainable development, maritime security, and stronger Global South engagement.

 The recently unveiled Italy–India Joint Strategic Action Plan 2025–2029 provides a structured roadmap for cooperation across sectors ranging from defence and trade to innovation, mobility, education, clean energy, and digital transformation.
 The framework demonstrates a long-term commitment to institutionalising collaboration between governments, industries, academic institutions, and innovation ecosystems.
+To ensure smooth, sustained, and effective implementation, the two countries have agreed to establish a Foreign Minister-level mechanism to regularly review progress, facilitate timely coordination, and address emerging challenges under the Joint Strategic Action Plan.

 For Italy, India represents one of the world’s fastest-growing major economies and an increasingly important pillar of Europe’s Indo-Pacific strategy.
 For India, Italy serves as a gateway to European manufacturing excellence, advanced engineering, sustainable technologies, and strategic Mediterranean connectivity.